Selection Procedures in Competitive Admission: Model

+The agents have payoffs $u(a)=a$, i.e., they want to be accepted.
 Firm $1$'s payoffs are Firm $2$'s payoffs are defined analogously.
-The firm cares both about how many agents it attracts and their quality.
+The firms care both about how many agents they attract and their quality.
 It also assumes there is no capacity constraint for the firm.
 This captures the idea that the supply of agents is smaller than the total demand and therefore the two firms must compete to attract them.
 I introduce capacity constraints in \cref{sec_capacity}.